 Click to jump ahead:

 - What is a class diagram?

-- Benefits of using a class diagram
+- What are the benefits of using a class diagram?

 - Understanding class diagrams: Symbols and notations

 - How to make a class diagram